-The NEET 2021 merit list will be released in an online mode on the official website of NTA.
+The NEET 2023 merit list will be released in an online mode on the official website of NTA.
 Candidates’ names, NEET scores, All India Ranks, and their qualifying status will be displayed in the NEET merit list.
 Qualifying candidates will be notified of the counselling rounds on the basis of their ranks.
-Seats will be allotted to the qualifying candidates for admissions to the medical and dental courses, through the All India quota and state quota, based on the respective rank lists.
+Seats will be allotted to the qualifying candidates for admission to the medical and dental courses through the All India Quota and state quota, based on the respective rank lists.

 All India NEET Merit List